Scientific Visualization and Computer Graphics > CS > JBI > FWN > RUG

 • shape simplification: given a shape, produce a simpler shape (e.g. less polygons) which looks similar

-To address these goals, we use two specific classes of techniques:
+To address these goals, we use several classes of techniques:

 Follow the sidebar links to find more information!